GreatSplicing: A Semantically Rich Splicing Dataset: Conclusion

 \section{Conclusion}

-The existing splicing datasets suffer from limited semantic diversity in the spliced regions, hindering networks from learning general splicing traces effectively, leading to high misidentification rates on authentic images and decreased splicing detection capabilities.
+The existing splicing datasets suffer from limited semantic diversity in the spliced regions, hindering models from learning general splicing traces effectively.
+This limitation leads to high misidentification rates in authentic images and decreased splicing detection capabilities.
 In addition, existing datasets exhibit a variety of flaws stemming from improper construction.
-To address these issues, our proposed GreatSplicing dataset offers rich semantic diversity in the spliced regions, encompassing 335 semantic categories.
+To address these issues, our GreatSplicing offers rich semantic diversity in the spliced regions, encompassing 335 semantic categories.
 Furthermore, GreatSplicing follows standardized production procedures, overcoming the deficiencies present in existing splicing datasets.
 Extensive experiments confirm that models trained on GreatSplicing significantly reduce misidentification rates while enhancing splicing detection performance, simultaneously improving both aspects.
-Based on GreatSplicing, five recommended experimental settings are proposed for splicing detection in comparison to promote fairness in evaluations.